-Yue Gao, Chen-Feng Li, Bo Ren, and Shi-Min Hu
+Yue Gao, Chen-Feng Li, Bo Ren, and Shi-Min Hu, Member, IEEE

-Abstract-Fluid motions are highly nonlinear and non-stationary, with turbulence occurring and developing at different length and time scales.
+Abstract-Fluid flows are highly nonlinear and nonstationary, with turbulence occurring and developing at different length and time scales.
 In real-life observations, the multiscale flow generates different visual impacts depending on the distance to the viewer.
-We propose a new fluid simulation framework that adaptively allocates computational resources according to the human visual perception.
-First, a 3D empirical model decomposition scheme is developed to obtain the velocity spectrum of the turbulent flow.
+We propose a new fluid simulation framework that adaptively allocates computational resources according to the viewer's position.
+First, a 3D empirical mode decomposition scheme is developed to obtain the velocity spectrum of the turbulent flow.
 Then, depending on the distance to the viewer, the fluid domain is divided into a sequence of nested simulation partitions.
-Finally, the multiscale fluid motions revealed in the velocity spectrum are distributed non-uniformly to these view-dependent partitions, and the mixed velocity fields defined on different partitions are solved separately using different grid sizes and time steps.
-The fluid flow is solved at different spatial-temporal resolutions, such that higher-frequency motions closer to the viewer are solved at higher resolutions and vice versa.
+Finally, the multiscale fluid motions revealed in the velocity spectrum are distributed nonuniformly to these view-dependent partitions, and the mixed velocity fields defined on different partitions are solved separately using different grid sizes and time steps.
+The fluid flow is solved at different spatial-temporal resolutions, such that higher frequency motions closer to the viewer are solved at higher resolutions and vice versa.
 The new simulator better utilizes the computing power, producing visually plausible results with realistic fine-scale details in a more efficient way.
 It is particularly suitable for large scenes with the viewer inside the fluid domain.
 Also, as high-frequency fluid motions are distinguished from low-frequency motions in the simulation, the numerical dissipation is effectively reduced.

-Index Terms-fluid simulation, Hilbert-Huang transform, fluid velocity spectrum, view-dependent partition.
+Index Terms-Fluid simulation, Hilbert-Huang transform, fluid velocity spectrum, flow field decomposition, view-dependent partition

-1 Introduction
+1 INTRODUCTION

-Fluid simulations based on the Navier-Stokes equations have achieved great success in computer graphics.
+$\mathbf{F}{ ext{huld simulations based on the Navier-Stokes equations}}$ have achieved great success in computer graphics.
 Many compelling methods with impressive animations have been reported in the past decade.
 However, fluid simulation remains a challenging task where improving the visual effect of fine-scale fluid motions and reducing the demand of computational resources are the main concerns.
 Unlike computational physics, the focus of graphics applications is on the visual effect of the final rendered images and animations.
-This implies a high potential value for exploiting the unique viewing information to improve existing fluid simulators.
-In this work, we propose a novel approach which incorporates the viewing information into the fluid solver and adaptively simulates the fluid at multiple scales, such that the computational resources are allocated to the key regions and to the key scales that have important impacts on the visual impression of turbulent fluids.
+This implies a high-potential value for exploiting the unique viewing information to improve existing fluid simulators.
+In this work, we propose a novel approach which incorporates the viewing information into the fluid solver and adaptively simulates the fluid at multiple scales, such that the computational resources are allocated to the key regions and to the key scales that have important impacts on the visual impression of turbulent flows.
 This approach is particularly suitable for large scenes with the viewer immersed in the fluid domain.
 Such kind of scenes are rare to be seen in previous publications, but are often most desired by movie directors and game designers.

 Generally, the techniques considering the viewer are referred as the levels of details, which has become a standard tool widely used in 3D geometry representation and texture rendering.
 The basic idea is that when the object is far from the viewer, a reduced geometry representation or a reduced texture is applied.
-This simplification is supported by the fact that, for human visual perception, the higher frequency signals play a more important role when the viewer is nearby, while the lower frequency signals are more important when the viewer is at distance [1].
+This simplification is supported by the fact